Preparing to Make A Leadership “Leap”?

 became a CEO.
 Once arrived, participants will keep track of what they learn on a daily basis in terms of their personal leadership goals, and they will be asked to present their goals to the group at the end of the program.

 After participants have attended the Institute, as 'alumni' they will be encouraged to continue to share, network and learn through the Leadership Institute LinkedIn group and listserv.
 In return for receiving a Leadership Institute Certificate, participants

-having received their personal leadership traits assessment.
+of having received their personal leadership traits assessment.
 We will also ‘mirror back’ their personal leadership goals back to them at this point, to help participants assess their progress.
-These reflections will further reinforce learning in participants
+These reflections will further reinforce learning

 Transnational NGO Initiative useful feedback to inform future training programs as well as research.